 Barron Canyon

-Put in at Achray and paddle out through Stratton, – High Falls through the Canyon and take out at Squirrel Rapids.
-Fantastic views of the gorge and big drain out that occurred 10,000 years ago.
-This route can get busy so try and do in shoulder seasons or early summer.
+Put in at Achray and paddle out through Stratton, High Falls through the Canyon and take out at Squirrel Rapids.
+Fantastic views of the gorge formed by a big drain out that occurred 10,000 years ago.
+This route can get busy so try and do it in shoulder seasons or early summer.

 Algonquin Portage can help with your shuttle

 Classic route of gorgeous big lakes and countless options of little lakes north, and south if you want to chew off more.
-Easy access at access point # 1 and take out at # 29.
+Easy access at Access Point #1 and take out at Access Pt #29.

-More on crossing Algonquin, Voyageur Quest offers an epic Algonquin 14 day canoe expedition that crosses Algonquin, from Access 1 on the west side to MacManus lake on the eastern boundary.
-This trip is made up of two 7 day trips, the first featuring the big lakes and wildlife between Kawawaymog and Cedar lake.
-Then, switch to whitewater mode and paddle down to the whitewater of the Petawawa river.
+Another option if loving the idea of crossing Algonquin Park, Voyageur Quest offers an epic Algonquin 13-day canoe expedition that crosses Algonquin, from Access Pt #1 on the west side to MacManus Lake on the eastern boundary.
+This trip is made up of two 7-day trips, the first featuring the big lakes and wildlife between Kawawaymog and Cedar Lake.
+Then, switch to whitewater mode and paddle down to the whitewater of the Petawawa River.

 Best North to South trip

-Another classic- through the heart of Algonquin- my favorite.
-Put in at access 1 ( Kawawaymog) (or if coming from Ottawa, # 27 Brent) and take out along the 60 corridor #5.
-If you have the money, the shuttle makes it a nice 6 – 7 day trip.
-Voyageur Outfitting can rent you a canoe and do the pick up shuttle at Canoe lake.
-If you want to avoid the shuttle – you can start at Canoe lake , paddle north to Brent and south to Opeongo.
-A solid 7 day/ 7 night trip for the solid canoe tripper.
+Another classic – through the Heart of Algonquin – is my favorite.
+Put in at Access Pt #1 (Lake Kawawaymog) (or if coming from Ottawa, Access Pt #27 Brent) and take out along the 60 corridor at Access Pt #5.
+The shuttle, though costly, makes this a very nice 6 – 7 day trip.
+Voyageur Outfitting can rent you a canoe and do the pickup shuttle at Canoe Lake.
+If you want to avoid the shuttle – you can start at Canoe Lake, paddle north to Brent, and then south to Opeongo.
+A solid 7-day/7-night trip for the solid canoe tripper.

 Best Highway 60 corridor route